 Examples of successful blogs with clarity:

-theDailyLove – A place to receive daily “love’ and be accepted for who you are.
+theDailyLove – Receive daily “love’ and be accepted for who you are.

-RawFoodsWitch – Takes the mystery out of raw food eating + has fun doing it.
+RawFoodsWitch – Take the mystery out of raw food eating + have fun.

 MikeFromMaine – Mike interviews successful online entrepreneurs